Quick Search:

 Replication slows down Internet connections and kills batteries and CPUs.
 Complex to set up.

-To transfer Dropbox to Amazon S3, most users might choose to manually do it by downloading files from your Dropbox account to your local PC and re-uploading these files to Amazon S3.
+To transfer Dropbox to Amazon S3, you might choose to manually do it by downloading files from your Dropbox account to your local PC and re-uploading these files to Amazon S3.
 That works well when you have a small amount of data to backup to Amazon S3 from Dropbox.
 What if you have lots of files to be transferred?
 Then you can turn to a third-party solution.

 Step 1.
 Create Account